 The loaf might take a bit longer to rise than most loaves since rye has less gluten in it, but the shaping and baking are all the same.

-You could bake this homemade rye bread in a bread pan for a higher "sandwich" looking bread, of just place it on a baking sheet on a piece of parchment paper for a more rustic, artisan looking loaf like you see in these pictures.
+You could bake this homemade rye bread in a bread pan for a higher “sandwich” looking bread, or just place it on a baking sheet on a piece of parchment paper for a more rustic, artisan looking loaf like you see in these pictures.

 Then slice and enjoy!
 Do you like to make bread at home?
 Let me know what kind in the comments below!

-Ways to serve Light Rye Bread
+Ways to Serve Light Rye Bread

 Light rye bread, with its slightly milder flavor compared to dark or whole grain rye bread, can be versatile and delicious in a lot of ways!
 Try using it for sandwiches, toast, bruschetta, French toast, panini, or alongside soup.

-How to store this Easy Rye Bread Recipe
+How to Store This Easy Rye Bread Recipe

 Once completely cooled, wrap your loaves of rye bread in plastic wrap and store in an airtight container or bag for up to 3-4 days.
 Like most homemade breads, it’s best when fresh the day it is made, but you can use stale rye bread to make croutons, add to stuffing recipes, or even make French toast!